 By spring, the weather finally began to improve and the Allies started preparing for a renewed offensive – one they hoped would finally break through the German defenses.
 Fresh to the theatre, the II Polish Corps was charged with capturing the monastery and prising the surrounding high ground from the enemy’s clutches.

-For the Polish soldiers it was an opportunity to avenge the misery and destruction the Third Reich had inflicted on their homeland.
+For the Polish soldiers, it was an opportunity to avenge the misery and destruction the Third Reich had inflicted on their homeland.
 It was also a chance to earn a battle honor that would remind the world that Poland was still fighting hard for an Allied victory and, importantly, a nation free from the interference of their other sworn enemy: Joseph Stalin.

 They had previously been prisoners of the Soviets until they were allowed to form their own corps.
-They were placed under the command of under General Władysław Anders.
-He was released after 18 months of captivity, Anders was tasked to form the Polish Army in the Soviet Union.
+They were placed under the command of General Władysław Anders.
+He was released after 18 months of captivity, and Anders was tasked to form the Polish Army in the Soviet Union.
 He distrusted all things Soviet and later wrote in his autobiography, “God only knows how many were murdered and how many died under the terrible conditions in the prisons and forced labor camps.”

 After arriving in Italy, the Polish corps eventually swelled to a force of 110,000.

 The first Polish unit to see action in Italy was the Independent Commando Company.
-On December 29, 1943, it took part in a diversionary raid with British No. 9 Commando on the Gariglianio River estuary defenses.
+On December 29, 1943, it took part in a diversionary raid with British No. 9 Commando on the Garigliano River estuary defenses.
 The 3rd Carpathian Division entered combat along a quiet sector of the front on the Sangro River.
 On February 10, Lt.
-Gen. Anders reported to General Leese at Eighth Army headquarters at Vasto, and the Polish II Corps officially became part of Eighth Army.
+Gen. Anders reported to General Leese at the Eighth Army headquarters at Vasto, and the Polish II Corps officially became part of the Eighth Army.

 British soldiers readily acknowledged the fighting spirit of the Poles.
 An Irish Guards officer in the 78th Division described his encounter with them.
 “Their motives were as clear as they were simple.
 They only wished to kill Germans and they did not bother at all about the usual refinements when taking over our posts.
 They just walked in with their weapons, asked where the Germans were, and that was that.”
 The 78th Division history carried a significant entry.
-“Of their resolve there was no doubt.
+“Of their resolve, there was no doubt.
 For whose gallantry the Division soon learnt to feel an awed yet amused admiration.
 They exposed themselves with the most reckless abandon.
 They seem to know no fear.”

 The 3rd Carpathian Division’s first patrol went out on February 21, northwest of San Angelo.
 In May it moved up to Monte Cassino, where the Poles proved their worth in capturing the destroyed abbey high atop a mountain that commanded the Allied approaches through the valley below.

 The German defenses at Cassino had not been penetrated despite three assaults and heavy bombing.
 The enemy held fast and continued to block the road to Rome.
-In May, along the 18-mile stretch from Cassino to the Gulf of Gaeta, 17 Allied divisions stood ready for the next phase of battle.
+In May, along the 18-mile stretch from Cassino to the Gulf of Gaeta, 17 Allied divisions stood ready for the next phase of the battle.
 After previous attempts had failed to take Cassino, General Leese called Anders and his chief of staff, General K. Wisniowski, to Eighth Army headquarters on March 24.
 Leese told Anders of the planned offensive, Operation Diadem, to open the road to Rome.

 Leese offered the Polish corps the mission of taking Monte Cassino.
 After a brief discussion with Wisniowski, Anders accepted the task.
 Anders later described his reasoning.
-“The battle would have international scrutiny and impact; it would be the first face to face battle with the Germans since 1939; capture of Monte Cassino would disprove the Soviet propaganda that the Polish Army was unwilling to fight the Wehrmacht; casualties would probably be the same in a supportive role; it would have great significance for the future of the Home Army of Poland.”
+“The battle would have international scrutiny and impact; it would be the first face-to-face battle with the Germans since 1939; capture of Monte Cassino would disprove the Soviet propaganda that the Polish Army was unwilling to fight the Wehrmacht; casualties would probably be the same in a supportive role; it would have great significance for the future of the Home Army of Poland.”

 General Anders’ order of the day just before the assault on Cassino read: “Soldiers, The task assigned to us will cover with glory the name of the Polish soldier all over the world.
 The moment for battle has arrived.
 At this moment the thoughts and hearts of our whole nation will be with us.
 We have long awaited the moment for revenge and retribution over our hereditary enemy.
 For this action let the lion spirit enter your hearts, keep deep in your heart God, honor, and our land—Poland!
 Go and take revenge for all the suffering in our land, for what you have suffered for many years in Russia and for years of separation from your families.”

-A postwar Polish veteran explained their motivation: “The spirit of self-sacrifice that had been manifested at the Battles of Grunwald, Chocim and Warsaw is passed on from generation to generation and constitutes the bedrock of Polish pride.
+A postwar Polish veteran explained their motivation: “The spirit of self-sacrifice that had been manifested at the Battles of Grunwald, Chocim, and Warsaw is passed on from generation to generation and constitutes the bedrock of Polish pride.
 The Poles entered the Battle of Cassino with the vision of a free Poland … carried in their hearts and minds.
 They joined the battle not because they were so ordered but because of their inner love for Poland and their hatred for the oppressor of their Motherland.”

 For the night assault, the Polish troops blackened their faces and equipment and donned camouflage wraps.

 A 40-minute barrage opened the assault.
 Immediately, the Poles caught an unlucky break.
-The Germans planned to relieve defenders with fresh units, and they had nine battalions in the strongpoints when the assault started.
+The Germans planned to relieve defenders with fresh units, and they had nine battalions in the strong points when the assault started.
 At 1 am, the 3rd Carpathian Rifle Division’s 1st Carpathian Rifle Brigade assaulted Point 593 (Mount Calvary on Snakeshead Ridge), Hill 569, and Albaneta Farm.
 The 1st Carpathian Battalion’s attack on Massa Albaneta failed with heavy losses, due mainly to German artillery.
 By 2:30 am, the assault battalions had lost one of every five men.

 The 2nd Carpathian Battalion of the 1st Carpathian Brigade carried Point 593.
-Four counterattacks by German paratroopers, the final ending with bitter hand-to-hand fighting, left few Poles on the position at dawn.
+Four counterattacks by German paratroopers, the final ending with bitter hand-to-hand fighting, left few Poles in the position at dawn.
 Forced to retreat, the entire 2nd Battalion numbered no more than a few dozen men.
 The 3rd Carpathian Battalion strike on Hill 569 also failed.